I'm a Virgo: Development

-On June 22, 2020, it was reported that Riley was creating a new series with Michael Ellenberg of Media Res, starring Jharrel Jerome, called I'm a Virgo.
+On June 22, 2020, it was reported that Boots Riley was creating a new series with Michael Ellenberg of Media Res, starring Jharrel Jerome, called I'm a Virgo.
 Riley started writing in 2019.
 On December 14, 2020, it was reported that the half-hour series would be a co-production between Media Res and Amazon Studios.
 Riley and Jerome executive produce alongside Michael Ellenberg and Tze Chun.
 The cast also includes Mike Epps, Carmen Ejogo, Brett Gray, Allius Barnes, Kara Young and Olivia Washington.
+On May 23, 2026, during the press tour for I Love Boosters, Riley stated that there were no plans for a second season after having to cut 40% of the script, including a penultimate episode, due to budget issues two weeks before production began.

 Filming

 Principal photography took place primarily in New Orleans, Louisiana, with outdoor shooting on location in Oakland, California.
 The show utilizes practical effects with miniatures and puppets for some shots.

 Music

 The soundtrack is provided by Riley's group The Coup, and Tune-Yards provided the score.

 Release

 The first four episodes premiered at the South by Southwest film festival on March 11, 2023.
 The seven-part series was released on Prime Video on June 23, 2023.